kaboc/sqlp/README.md

 u, err := db.SelectToMap(q, "User%", 22, 31)
 ```

-Another way is to define a conversion function on your own.
+Another way is to pass your custom conversion function to `placeholder.SetConvertFunc()`.
 You should be able to make do with this even if definition of your required type is missing in sqlp.

 ```go